 Philippa has worked for both reinsurers and direct in both.
 She has experience launching new business initiatives and successfully managing new

-Business/Executive Coach.
+(ACTP) and is an Accredited Personal/Life and Business/Executive Coach.
 She is keen on the well-being and development of team members